-India’s growing middle class is spending more on education.
-Lack of capacity at top-tier institutions are driving Indian students to overseas study options.
+India’s growing middle class is spending more on education and the lack of capacity at top-tier institutions is driving students to overseas study options.
 Students are drawn to the prestige of an overseas degree and improved prospects for employment and residency..

 - boosting delivery capacity in India to meet a huge gap in supply.
 The Department of Foreign Affairs and Trade’s India Economic Strategy to 2035 estimates a need for:

 - 700 universities

 - 40 million seats in vocational training centres

 - attracting more students to Australia.
 In 2019, Australia was the second most popular destination for Indian students, after the United States of America (USA) (Source: Department of Education, Skills & Employment, Student data, 2019)

 - delivering niche courses in new domains, while continuing to deliver ebgineering, IT, STEM, management and accounting courses.
 Indian students are looking to widen their career options